rweigel/stats/hw.md

 Problem 1 is due before class starts on Thursday, April 17th.

-Problems 2 and 3 is due on Friday, April 18th at 11:59 pm.
+Problems 2 and 3 are due on Friday, April 18th at 11:59 pm.
 However, I want to go over draft solutions during class, so please work on it before then.

 ## Project